 Experiment with different layouts

-This final tip shouldn’t be overlooked because A/B testing is one of the most important things you can do with post-click experiences.
+This final tip shouldn’t be overlooked because A/B testing is one of the most important things you can do with post-click landing pages.
 We’re not just talking about changing CTA button colors or text.
 Rather, it’s about experimenting with the order and content of your page layout.

 For instance, depending on your audience and what they’re looking for, placing testimonials closer to the top of the page could be the nudge they need to convince them that your offer is what they’re looking for.
 Combine that with images and copy that speaks to your audience (are these testimonials coming from people I can relate to?), and you’ve got an even stronger section layout.